Program Series I

 Understanding diverse student populations is necessary to becoming an effective practitioner.
 This presentation will share research on why students from varied ethnic groups choose to enroll in a career development course, how they differ in levels of negative thinking and shed light on Self-Directed Search constructs such as profile elevation and differentiation.

-#5-5 Skill Use on the Job: Dialectical Behavioral Therapy and Career Counseling
+#5-5 Skill Use on the Job: Dialectical Behavioral Therapy Skills and Career Counseling

 Are you working with clients that find work, fail at work, and repeat the cycle?
 Learn how we are integrating DBT skills in our career sessions to support more challenging clients obtain and maintain work.
 We will give specific examples of our experiences with the four DBT modules.